kathenas/alma_mater/alma_mater_guide_notes.md

 ## Outputs

 * Blog post on AlmaLinux blog - written with images.
-* Video on ALmaLinux YouTube channel - where possible/applicable and in hihgest possible quality.
+* Video on ALmaLinux YouTube channel - where possible/applicable and in highest possible quality.

 **Wish:** Persons being interviewed/showcased should not be the usual suspects.
 Try to get people from the wider community.
 It could be you!